 - James M. Nederlander Theatre, a lavish movie palace from the early 1900s

-- Cadillac Palace Theatre, an ornate venue designed by legendary theatre architects and inspired by Versailles
+- Cadillac Palace Theatre, an ornate venue designed inspired by the Palace of Versailles

 The Theatre District is also home to the Goodman Theatre, Chicago’s oldest and largest not-for-profit theatre.
 The Tony Award-winning theatre produces both classic and contemporary works, giving voice to a wide range of artists and visions.